shiebas/safa_connect/docs/player_registration_manual.md

 VALIDATE_PASSPORT_DOCUMENTS = True  # Set to False to disable validation
 ```

-For technical support, contact the SAFA technical team at tech-support@safaglobal.co.za
+For technical support, contact the SAFA technical team at tech-support@safaconnect.co.za